joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/01/22/world/middleeast/us-gaza-peace-trump-kushner-davos.html

 **Baltimore to host South Africa vs New Zealand rugby union test match in September**\
-`The match will see the two highest-ranked rugby union nations arrives in the United States for the first time.`\
+`The match will see the two highest-ranked rugby union nations arrive in the United States for the first time.`\
 https://nytimes.com/athletic/6991745/2026/01/22/south-africa-new-zealand-rugby-union-unites-states-september-2026/